openstack/ironic-specs/specs/approved/implement-rescue-mode.rst

 * Add AgentRescue driver (implements base.RescueInterface).
 This implementation will be available only through hardware type.
 It would not be supported in the classic drivers as they would be deprecated shortly.
-* For classic drivers rescue interface would be set to 'no-rescue' which would generate 'UnsupportedDriverExtension' exception when any methods of this interface are invoked.
+* For classic drivers rescue interface would be set to 'None'.
+An exception of type 'UnsupportedDriverExtension' would be generated when any methods of this interface are invoked for nodes managed by classic drivers.
 * Add periodic task _check_rescue_timeouts to fail the rescue process if it takes longer than rescue_callback_timeout seconds for the rescue ramdisk to come online.